 The three month consultation period for the Bath Air Quality Action Plan ended on the 3rd December 2017.
 The responses are being analysed and collated into a report.

 The final Bath Air Quality Action Plan will be developed and implemented in co-ordination with the UK Plan.
-This requires an initial plan by the end of March 2018 and a final plan by the end of 2018.

 The full Consultation Draft Bath Air Quality Action Plan document is available here or on the right hand side in the 'documents' section.